Birmingham Wheels Park

-Birmingham Wheels Park (formerly Wheels Adventure Park) is a dedicated Wheeled-sports park with a short-track oval motor racing circuit, MSA approved kart circuit, drifting arenas, off-road rally stage and the UK's only purpose-built outdoor speed-skating arena.
-It is based in the Bordesley Green area of Birmingham, England.
-Formerly run by a Charitable Company Limited by Guarantee, and controlled by Birmingham City Council.
-It is now operated by Motor Racing Live Ltd.
+Birmingham Wheels Park (formerly Wheels Adventure Park) was a dedicated Wheeled-sports park with a short-track oval motor racing circuit, MSA approved kart circuit, drifting arenas, off-road rally stage and a purpose-built outdoor speed-skating arena.
+The site is in the Bordesley Green area of Birmingham, England.
+Formerly run by a Charitable Company Limited by Guarantee, and controlled by Birmingham City Council, it is now closed and planned for redevelopment.

 History

-The park was initially run by the West Midlands Probation Service.
+The park was initially operated by the West Midlands Probation Service.

+When the Birmingham Brummies motorcycle speedway team were left without a home in late 1984, following the closure of the ole Perry Barr Stadium they sealed a deal to race at the Wheels Project for the 1985 season.
+Unfortunately due to various reasons the team only raced one more season at the venue in 1986, with the last home fixture was on 26 September 1986.

-The Stockcar Racing arena is a 330 m oval, with spectator terracing surrounding two corners of the circuit along with the home stretch.
-Built with a cinder surface, after the Birmingham Brummies speedway team finished, the track was red with tarmac.
+The Stockcar racing arena is a 330 m oval, with spectator terracing surrounding two corners of the circuit along with the home stretch.
+Built with a cinder surface, after the Birmingham Brummies speedway team finished in 1986, the track was red with tarmac.